 After-Hours Events, Conferences, and Sexual Harassment in the Workplace

-Whether it’s a company happy hour on the Strip, a networking mixer at a casino lounge, or a team-building event at a hotel bar, after-hours work events can easily cross the line from “fun” to hostile.
-And when sexual harassment happens off the clock, employees are often left wondering: “Do I still have rights?”
+Whether it is a team-building lunch event at a hotel bar, a company happy hour on the world-famous Vegas Strip, or a late-night networking mixer at a classy casino resort lounge, after-hours work events can without warning cross the line from “fun” to hostile.
+And when sexual harassment happens off the clock, an employee in this unenviable situation can be left wondering: “Do I still have rights?”

 Sexual Harassment Doesn’t End When the Workday Does

-Many people assume that if an incident doesn’t happen in the office, it “doesn’t count.”
-That’s not true.
+Many people assume that if an incident doesn’t happen in the office, it “doesn’t count” against a company’s sexual harassment policy.
+That is simply NOT true.

-Under both Nevada state law and federal workplace harassment laws, employers can be held responsible for inappropriate conduct that occurs during work-related events—even outside the office.
+Under both Nevada state law and federal workplace harassment laws, employers can be held responsible for inappropriate conduct that occurs during work-related events, even ones with a “socializing” or “networking” focus that take place at a third-party venue.

 Common Scenarios That Cross the Line

-• A coworker makes unwanted sexual advances or inappropriate comments at a company party.
+- A coworker makes unwanted sexual advances or inappropriate comments at a company party hosted by a longtime client.

-• An executive invites a subordinate to a hotel room “to talk privately” during a business convention.
+- An executive invites a subordinate to a hotel room “to talk privately” during a free time slot at a business convention.

-• A networking event turns hostile after repeated, unwanted touching or suggestive remarks.
+- A networking event with a DJ and open bar turns hostile after repeated, unwanted touching, or suggestive remarks on the dance floor.

 Know Your Rights as a Nevada Employee

-If you’ve experienced inappropriate behavior at a work event, here’s what you need to know:
+If you have experienced or witnessed inappropriate behavior at a work event, here is what you need to know:

-• You don’t need to suffer in silence.
-Speaking up protects not only you, but your coworkers as well.
+- You do not need to suffer in silence.
+Speaking up protects not only you, but your current and future coworkers as well.

 What Should You Do If It Happens to You?

-If you were sexually harassed during a company event—on or off the Strip—you don’t have to face it alone.
+If you feel you were sexually harassed during a company event at any Las Vegas area social venue that you were attending for business purposes or with business colleagues, you cannot and should not have to face the aftermath alone.
 Save any messages, emails, or texts.
-Document what happened.
-And reach out to a lawyer who understands how Las Vegas workplaces operate.
+Document what happened and locate witnesses and allies who can back your story.
+And reach out to an experienced local lawyer who understands how Las Vegas workplaces operate and their legal rules of engagement.